akirjavainen/markisol/README.md

-# Control Markisol protocol 433.92MHz window shades from Arduino
+# Control Markisol protocol 433.92MHz motorized window shades from Arduino
 Compatible with iFit Spring Pro, Chinese brands like Bofu and many others Compatible with remotes like BF-101, BF-301, BF-305, possibly others